 Hemingway Home & Museum Tours

 Guided tours are available at regular intervals.
 Experienced tour guides conduct these tours for free.
 However, there is an entry fee of $14 for adults and $6 for children between 6 and 12 years.
-If you’re travelling in a group of 12 or more adults, then the ticket cost per person is $11.30 for adults.
+If you’re traveling in a group of 12 or more adults, then the ticket cost per person is $11.30 for adults.
 You can purchase them with cash only.
 You can buy them at the entrance and no prior booking is needed.
 Tipping the tour guides is of course, customary.

 The house is magnificent.
 It was built in the Spanish Colonial style in 1851.
-When you take a tour of the house, you will still be able to view a lot of the furniture and bric-a-brac that the Hemingways had used after remodeling of the house.
+When you take a tour of the house, you will still be able to view a lot of the furniture and bric-a-brac that the Hemingways had used after the remodeling of the house.
 Most of the furnishings including the impressive chandeliers are European.
 The Hemingways had collected them during their stay in the continent.

 A very interesting and unique link to the Hemingway era is embodied in the multiple descendants of Hemingway’s cats in the house!
 An acquaintance of Hemingway, a sea-captain, had gifted him a six-toed tomcat.
 You can see him in some of the old pictures that are on display at the house.
 Today, there are about 40 odd cats in the house, strolling about nonchalantly, all of whom have descended from Hemingway’s cat.
 Some of them even possess six toes!
 Word of caution: If you’re allergic to cats, please do not visit the place as these guys are practically everywhere.